GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/README.md

   we stop the test after 10s and capture the error log.
 This action can be used to test the expected error state.

+* Setting `TEST: PATCH-EXTERNALLY-MANAGED-FIELDS` will patch the object with externally-managed fields, i.e. all the patched fields will have manager `cnrm-controller-manager`.
+This is used to mock the situation when a resource has externally-managed fields to be cleaned up.

 * Setting `TEST: READ-OBJECT` skips the apply; we read the current value of the object without changing it.